Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Neural network architectures

 \subsection{Siamese networks}

 Entanglement should be invariant to local operations taken on separate qubits.
-In other words, applying single qubits rotations or phase modification do not influence the entanglement between different qubits.
-Moreover, permutations of the qubits in the system also should not have any impact on the entanglement quantification.
-Having those two facts in mind, we propose to extend the CNN into triple Siamese neural network, to force the model to be immune for such symmetry operations, and thus improve its robustness.
+In other words, applying single qubits rotations or phase modification does not influence the entanglement between different qubits.
+Moreover, permutations of the qubits in the system also should not have any impact on the entanglement identification.
+Having those two facts in mind, we propose to extend the CNN into a triple Siamese NN, to force the model to be immune to such symmetry operations, and thus improve its robustness.
 Specifically, in this approach instead of having only one density matrix on the input, we augment it into three matrices, which are processed parallelly.
-The characteristic is that each subnetwork is an exact copy of the original CNN but with the model weights \textit{shared} between them -- see Fig.~\ref{fig:siam}.
-The first input is the original matrix, the second one represents the original state with an extra random local operations (LOCC) applied to each qubit, and the third one corresponds to the density matrix, which is permuted with respect to randomly selected qubits.
+The characteristic is that each subnetwork is an exact copy of the original CNN but with the model weights \textit{shared} between them -- see Fig.~\ref{fig:arch}(b).
+The first input is the original matrix, the second one represents the original state with extra random local unitary operations (LU) applied to each qubit, and the third one corresponds to the density matrix, which is permuted with respect to randomly selected qubits.
 Hence, now the loss for a given batch is defined as follows:

-where by $locc(\rho_{i})$ we denote some random LOCC operation on state $\rho_i$, $\pi(\rho_i)$ is the permutation of state $\rho_i$ chosen independently for a given batch, and $\lambda_1$, $\lambda_2$ are hyperparameters which allow to adjust the influence of such extending loss functions.
+where by $lu(\rho_{i})$ we denote some random LU operation on state $\rho_i$, $\pi(\rho_i)$ is the permutation of state $\rho_i$ chosen independently for a given batch, and $\lambda_1$, $\lambda_2$ are hyperparameters which allow to adjust the influence of such extensions of the loss function.
+At the beginning $\lambda_0=1$, $\lambda_1=0$ and $\lambda_2=0$, while during the training after 10 epochs, we increased the $\lambda_2$ and $\lambda_3$ regularizers to $0.5$.
+This shifts the impact from label-based part of the loss (controlled by $\lambda_0$) to symmetrizing (i.e., enforcing symmetries) part ($\lambda_1$ and $\lambda_2$), which is a typical approach for \textit{semi-supervised} training schemes.
 One important remark is, that permutation $\pi$ can rearrange the output vector in case of certain bipartitions.
-For example, 3-qubit permutation $\pi = (1)(23)$ does not change the predicted probability of entanglement for the bipartition (1|23).
+For example, 3-qubit permutation $\pi = (1,3,2)$ does not change the predicted probability of entanglement for the bipartition (1|23).
 Contrarily, the same permutation switches the probabilities for the other two bipartitions (2|13 and 3|12).
 Therefore, corresponding indexes must be selected carefully, which we denoted by writing $k=\pi(j)$.